homebox-io/home-management-startups/README.md

 * [Mespo](https://www.mespo.co.uk/) (formerly Mobillity) - *We reduce your monthly costs, at the click of a button.
 On Facebook Messenger.*
 * [Money Dashboard](https://www.moneydashboard.com/)
 * [Plumb](https://withplum.com/)
+* [Tandem](tandem.co.uk) - *All your bank accounts in one place, automatic bills categorisation, switch and save on services (e.g energy, media streaming)*
 * [Yolt](https://www.yolt.com/)

 Others